aanorlondo/pdf-watermark/README.md

 ## 📍 Overview

-This project is a PDF watermarking tool that provides both a command-line interface (CLI) and a graphical user interface (GUI).
-Its core functionalities include applying watermarks to PDF files, with the ability to customize settings such as text size, position, color, and font.
-The tool offers convenience and efficiency by allowing users to process multiple PDF files at once.
-Its value proposition lies in its simplicity and ease of use, making it a useful tool for individuals or organizations that need to protect their PDF documents with watermarks.
+The PDF Watermark project is a Python application that offers both a command-line interface (CLI) and a graphical user interface (GUI) for adding watermarks to PDF files.
+The core functionality includes loading a configuration file, calculating the position and size of the watermark, and applying it to each page of the PDF.
+The project's purpose is to provide an easy and efficient way to apply watermarks, allowing users to protect their PDFs and add branding or copyright information.
+Its value proposition lies in its flexibility, as it supports custom configuration files and provides options for both CLI and GUI interactions.

 ---